How to Overcome Loneliness: 14 Tips to Help You Feel More Connected to Your Community

 According to a 2021 Harvard study, 36% of people who participated noted that they experienced loneliness “frequently” or “almost all the time.”
 That 36% of all participants included 61% of people aged 18-25 and 51% of mothers with young children.
 Fortunately, assistance for lessening this loneliness doesn’t have to be hard to come by.

 A variety of strategies can help you limit loneliness and start connecting with people again, even from the comfort of home.
-To get you started, we have 14 excellent tips on how to overcome loneliness that you can start using today.
+To get you started, we have 14 excellent tips on how to overcome feelings of loneliness that you can start using today.

 Listen to a Podcast